san1ura/LLModel/README.md

 - **Custom tokenizer**: Uses SentencePiece with BPE (Byte-Pair Encoding) for efficient tokenization and vocabulary generation with support for special tokens
 - **Pretraining + fine-tuning**: Comprehensive support for both pretraining on large corpora and fine-tuning for specific tasks using Supervised Fine-Tuning (SFT)
 - **LoRA support**: Low-Rank Adaptation for efficient fine-tuning with reduced memory requirements and faster training times
-- **Flash / fused attention options**: Support for optimized attention mechanisms when available, including experimental Flash Attention implementations
+- **Flash / fused attention options**: Support for optimized attention mechanisms when available, including FlashAttention-2 implementations
 - **Checkpointing**: Advanced checkpointing system with both full and sharded checkpoints for large models, supporting resumable training from any point
 - **Evaluation & benchmarks**: Built-in evaluation tools with metrics like perplexity, BLEU, ROUGE, accuracy, and efficiency measurements
 - **Docker supported inference**: Containerized inference service with REST API support and optimized generation capabilities